Assistant Teaching Professor

 Biography

-Elizabeth Steinway is a lecturer in the Department of English and teaches courses in composition and British literature.
+Elizabeth Steinway teaches courses in literature and composition in the Department of English.
 Her research interests include representations of pregnancy and maternity in early modern literature and culture, sixteenth and seventeenth century midwifery and gynecological texts, and the narration of reproductive knowledge.
 She has published essays on the portrayals of pregnancy, infanticide, and kinship in early modern drama.

 Dr. Steinway was appointed as the Department's Thomas Mark Scholar from 2023-2024.
 This award provided her with the opportunity to conduct research on early modern anatomical texts at the Newberry Library in Chicago as part of her work on a forthcoming essay entitled "Reproducing the Nation: Royal Wombs in King Henry VIII."